mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02 - Jun 17-21/Lecture 03/Assignment 5/README.md

 4. **Output**: After processing all lines, the program prints a success message indicating that duplicates have been removed and the output file (`output.csv`) has been created.

 The output of the program shows on this [output.csv](/Week%2002%20-%20Jun%2017-21/Lecture%2003/Assignment%205/output.csv)

 <br>

 ### 🖨️ Task 4 - Get a Shallow Copy of a `HashMap`
 A shallow copy of a `HashMap` means creating a new `HashMap` instance that has the same key-value pairs as the original.
 Changes to the new map won’t affect the original map, but changes to the objects (if they are mutable) that the map’s keys or values refer to will affect both maps.

 For example, Imagine we have a `HashMap` that maps employee IDs to employee objects.
-You want to create a copy of this `HashMap` for some operation without affecting the original map.
+We want to create a copy of this `HashMap` for some operation without affecting the original map.

 ```java
 import java.util.HashMap;